Ariel (Israeli settlement): Education and culture

 Ariel is home to the Ariel University, founded in 1982 as the College of Judea and Samaria.
 In 2010, the university had a student population of 11,500, both Israeli and Palestinian.
 In 2007, it changed its name to Ariel University Center of Samaria, a change that was officially recognized in 2010.
 In 2012, it received accreditation as a research university.

 The state-funded Ariel Center for the Performing Arts opened on November 8, 2010, with a performance of Piaf by the Beersheba Theater company.
 These performances were boycotted by sixty Israeli actors, writers, and directors, including Joshua Sobol, who refuse to perform in settlements.
 Prime Minister Benjamin Netanyahu, Culture Minister Limor Livnat and the leader of the Kadima Party Tzipi Livni condemned the boycott and proposed cutting government funding those participating in it.
 The boycott was supported by 150 academics including Amos Oz, David Grossman and A. B. Yehoshua, It was opposed by Amnon Shamosh, who suggested that the boycott plays into the hands of right-wing extremists by linking art and politics.
 150 U.S. actors supported the boycott.
 However, five Israeli actors later withdrew from the boycott, indicating that they changed their mind or thought the letter they were signing called for a discussion on the issue rather than outright boycott.

+Voting Patterns

+In the 2022 election, 62 percent of voters in Ariel voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 34 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.2 percent voted for the Arab parties.